devopsdc/devopsdc/sponsor_info.md

 ## Diversity/Inclusion Statement

-DevOpsDC is committed to the diversity/inclusion within our profession.
+DevOpsDC is committed to improving diversity and inclusion within our profession.
 Sponsors will include on their slide a diversity/inclusion statement of their choice.
 See [sample slides for two fictitious companies](https://docs.google.com/presentation/d/1gCH9uAzteBdSPcOdECU8rQThsMjrAZzDWAfSpc5KirY/edit?usp=sharing)

 Suggestions:
 - woman or minority ownership